In the final part, we’ll cover how to sell an apartment.

-The greatest benefits with using a traditional real estate agent is the ease and some security.
+The greatest benefits of using a traditional real estate agent are the ease and some security.
 It’s by far the most popular option among home sellers who aren’t familiar and/or don’t have time to get familiar with the intricacies of selling an apartment.

 By far the most economical option is to sell the apartment directly yourself.
 This option suits individuals who have time and interest to familiarize with the selling process.
-The greatest disadvantages is that this option requires a lot of time and research.
-Based on interviews conducted with first-time sellers we estimate that a typical first time home seller uses up to 50h of their free time to sell an apartment themselves.
+The greatest disadvantage is that this option requires a lot of time and research.
+Based on interviews conducted with first-time sellers we estimate that a typical first-time home seller uses up to 50h of their free time to sell an apartment themselves.

 Blok combines the ease and security of traditional agents with the DIY mentality of selling the apartment yourself.
-We take care of the most work intensive phases such as marketing and drafting required paperwork, while you take care of showing your apartment to prospective buyers.
+We take care of the most work-intensive phases such as marketing and drafting required paperwork, while you take care of showing your apartment to prospective buyers.
 We have streamlined, digitalized and optimized our part of the work, and are able to offer the service for considerably lower than traditional real estate agents.
-Blok charges 0.75% of the “free-of-debt” price.
+Blok charges 0,95% of the “free-of-debt” price.

 Depending on the option you choose your responsibilities in the sales process will vary.
 The following introduction will give you an overview of the various tasks involved in the selling process.

 Every home selling project starts with gathering various documents and certificates that need to be presented to the buyers.
-These usually documents include at least the following:
+These usual documents include at least the following:

 Noteworthy is that most agents will gladly appraise your apartment for free without the need to commit to using their services.

 If you take photographs yourself make sure to first clean and simplify your apartment.
 Remove all small items and personal belongings to make the space neutral and calm.
-If your interior feels too plain and cold you can try adding small plants or flowers to add more life into the photos.
-Also make sure that there is enough natural light when taking the photo.
+If your interior feels too plain and cold you can try adding small plants or flowers to add more life to the photos.
+Also, make sure that there is enough natural light when taking the photo.

 Both the apartment listing and photographs are included when using Blok or a traditional real estate agent.